JoGorska/hotel-booking/README.md

 '''

 ## Validation of the user input
 Validation has been created in validation file.
-BaseValidator class has a few methods that allow basic validation
+BaseValidator class has a few methods that allow basic validation:

 - regex
 - validate if member of a list